 What is Gross Domestic Product (GDP)?

 Gross Domestic Product (GDP) is the monetary value, in local currency, of all final economic goods and services produced in a country during a specific period of time.
 It is the broadest financial measurement of a nation’s total economic activity.
-The total goods and services bought by consumers encompasses all private expenditures, government spending, investments, and exports but excludes imports that take place within a designated country.
+The total goods and services bought by consumers encompass all private expenditures, government spending, investments, and net exports.
 Below are three different approaches to the GDP formula.

 What is the GDP formula?

-There are three methods or formulas by which GDP can be determined:
+There are two primary methods or formulas by which GDP can be determined:

 #1 Expenditure Approach